Sales and Marketing Best Practices: Capturing Online Buyers

 Focused Marketing: Target your customer and sell

-Target marketing applies to customers too!
-Existing in-route customers can benefit from such campaigns.
+With that in mind, target marketing can still apply to current customers too!
+The existing in-route customers can benefit from certain campaigns.
 For example, a campaign that texts a link offering a service they don’t currently have can be very effective.

 SEO – Driving online customers to the “buy now” button